 We’ve already talked about why marketers nowadays have to localize whole businesses, adding value to already created content and expanding your global range – you got it!
 On another hand, applying best practices and using modern translation technology may not be as easy as it seems.
 At least when it comes to organization.

 We believe though that when you give someone skilful a toolbox with a manual, they will do great!
-That’s why worry not, here we come with a list of absolute essentials in this field and a handy manual.
-Ladies and gentleman: tools of the trade.
+Don’t worry, here we come with a list of absolute essentials in this field and a handy manual.
+Ladies and gentleman: localization tools of the trade.

 #1: Translation Management System: Translating Plans into Projects